rezozero/starting-blocks/README.md

 ### Transitions

+When AJAX navigation is enabled, transitions are used to manage animations between pages.

-To manage transitions, you can set `data-transition` attribute to an animation name on links.
+To manage transitions, you can set `data-transition` attribute with a name on each link.

 ```html
 <a href="/contact" data-transition="fade">Contact</a>
 ```

 Then, create a **TransitionFactory** class and pass it to the **Router** instance.
-In this class, implement `getTransition (previousState, state, direction = null)`.
+In this class, implement `getTransition (previousState, state, direction = null)` method.
 This method is called on each transition and give you access to state informations :

 - `previousState` and `state`